 Speech-Language Pathology at the University of Louisville is a well-established program that provides challenging academic coursework and clinical experience to Master's degree candidates.
-Our program is accredited by the Council of Academic Accreditation (CAA) of the American Speech-Language Hearing Association (ASHA), the recognized national certifying organization for speech-language pathology.
+Our program is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language Hearing Association (ASHA), the recognized national certifying organization for speech-language pathology.
 Students, staff, and clients are treated equitably without regard to gender, sexual orientation, age, race, creed, national origin, or disability.
 The institution and program comply with all applicable laws, regulations, and executive orders pertaining thereto.

 As a section within the Department of Surgery at the University of Louisville School of Medicine, our students are uniquely positioned to take advantage of ties with the Louisville medical community.

 The mission statement for the Speech Pathology Section incorporates the general missions of the University and the School of Medicine and focuses them within the discipline of speech-language pathology.
-As an educational program accredited in both audiology and speech-language pathology in the state of Kentucky, we strive to provide the academic background and clinical experience which will enable our graduates to meet the diverse communicative needs of the citizens within a multicultural and metropolitan society.
-The preparatory phase portion of the program supports institutional effectiveness by providing an opportunity for geographically restricted, non-majors, part-time, and non-traditional students to earn prerequisites to enter the degree program.
-Our program is also designed for speech –language pathologists who are sensitive to medical/practitioner ethics as they apply to delivery of our services, as well as to issues of cultural diversity (e.g., dialectal differences among speakers, deaf culture) and ethnicity.
-Our goal is to provide comprehensive, state-of-the-art health care in speech-language pathology in collaboration with other university disciplines and community resources in the Louisville metropolitan region.
+As an educational program accredited in speech-language pathology, by the American Speech-Language-Hearing Association, we strive to provide the academic background and clinical experience which will enable our graduates to meet the diverse communicative needs of the citizens within a multicultural and metropolitan society.
+The preparatory phase portion of the program supports students as they earn prerequisites to enter the degree program.
+The core phase of the program provides didactic and clinical applications across the discipline.
+It is also designed to prepare future speech–language pathologists who are ethical in the provision of services, as well as issues of cultural diversity (e.g., dialectal differences among speakers, deaf culture) and ethnicity.
+Our goal is to provide comprehensive, state-of-the-art practices in speech-language pathology in collaboration with other disciplines and community resources in the Louisville metropolitan region.
 Finally, we see as our mission, contribution to the scientific knowledge base in communication sciences and disorders through basic and applied research on the part of each of our faculty.

 Master's Degree Program Options